soofka/blog/README.md

 Blog is available at `localhost:3000`.

 ## Changelog
+### 1.4.1
+- added automated and user-triggered page scrolling
+- made meta tags variable based on current route and language

 ### 1.4.0
 - simplified UI
-- added syntax highlight to code samples
+- added syntax highlight to code samples in entries

 ### 1.3.10
 - removed Sass-based styling